 - Soft Dramatic

 - Soft Classic

 - Flamboyant Gamine

 - Theatrical Romantic

-The categories in bold are the 5 main types, and the remaining ones are the types that fall in between the main ones, which have a mixture of features.
+The categories in bold are the 5 main types, and the remaining ones fall in-between the main ones, which have mixed features.

 Preparing to Take the Test

 Before you take the test, I would advise you to take a few photos of yourself.

 The first needs to be of your whole body, with your hands by your side.
 Ideally this is from a distance, with the camera at the same level as the middle of your body.
 This will help to give the most objective view of your body shape and proportions.
 It also helps to wear something tight fitting so that your body shape is visible.

 The second picture is of your face.
 I would take a photo of your face with no expression, and one with a smile.
 This will also help you see your facial features and proportions, particularly the shape of your head, eyes, nose, mouth and cheekbones.